(This page revised August 28, 2021)

 These days, some pen repairers measure the diameter of the section nipple to determine the size of the sac that they should use.
 But this is, unfortunately, a bogus way to do things.
 For a twist filler, you want one size of sac, for a button filler a different size, and for a lever filler, a different size yet — in fact, any of several different sizes, depending on how bulky the pressure bar is.
 There has to be a better way.

 There is.
 Instead of measuring the nipple, measure the available space in the barrel.
-With the pressure bar in place, find a sac that will just slip snugly in without being deformed but without falling in.
-Count down two from the size of that sac, and you should find a sac that will drop in easily.
-Measure how far in it goes without binding up.
-Remove it and cut it so that there will be about 1/8" (3 mm) of absolutely clear space before it binds up.
+With the pressure bar in place, find the largest sac that will drop freely into the barrel.
+Measure how far in it goes without stopping.
+Remove it and cut it so that there will be about " (3 mm) of absolutely clear space before it stops.
 This ensures that the back end will be clear of the barrel and the pressure bar.
-This sac may take some stretching to make it fit over the section nipple; that’s okay, and you can hold it in place with cellophane tape while the shellac dries.
+This sac will take some stretching to make it fit over the section nipple; that’s okay, and if necessary, you can hold it in place with cellophane tape while the shellac dries.
 This will give you time to clean your fingers of the shellac that got on them while you were struggling to make the sac stay on before you thought of using the tape.

 One other thing.
 Some pens supposedly require specialty sacs.
 You often hear, for example, that you should use a necked sac in a Duofold.
 The purpose of using a necked sac in a Duofold is to fill up the entire barrel volume, and you now know why you shouldn’t do that.
-I keep no necked sacs at all.
+I keep no necked sacs except for Snorkels and PFMs/fat Touchdowns.
 But I do keep tapered (or tapered/necked) sacs for the few pens, such as the Eversharp Skyline, that can really benefit from the little squidge of extra ink capacity that you can gain without using a too-large straight sac that will get intimate with the back end of that tapered barrel.

 I have several pens that are not as smooth as I’d like them to be.
 After I receive a new pen like that should I immediately send it off to an expert such as yourself for smoothing or should I allow some “break in” time first?
 If I should wait, about how many pages should I write with one before I send it off?